DSIW/slide-em-up/README.md

 Try it in your example presentation after initialization.

 ## Export to PDF

+Change to list mode with stroking `esc` key and use your normal printer dialog.
+You have to specify the correct margins and paper dimensions.
+I added a custom "PX 1024x640" and set width to 270mm and height to 169mm and all margins to 0.

 You can export your presentation to PDF by installing [phantomjs](http://phantomjs.org/) and then run `slideoff2pdf`.